m-lab/annotation-service/README.md

 ### Errors:

-`ErrLoading` is returned by Get when an annotator is loading but not yet available.
+`ErrObjectLoading` is returned by Get when an annotator is loading but not yet available.

+`ErrObjectUnloaded` is stored in entry.err when the object is nil, and no-one is loading it.

+`ErrObjectLoadFailed` is returned when a requested object load failed.

 `ErrCacheFull` is returned if an object cannot be loaded because there is no room in the cache.

+`ErrTooManyLoading` is returned when a unloaded object is requested, but there are too many objects already being loaded.

+`ErrCacheFull` is returned when an unloaded object is requested, but the cache is full.

 ### Use
 The annototor-service uses the TTL cache to manage low level Annotator objects, including GeoLite2 annotators, Geolite legacy v4 and v6 annotators, and ASN annotators.